decentralized-identity/did-traits/spec/spec.md

 ## Abstract

-The purpose of this document is to aid implementers of [W3C Decentralized Identifiers (DIDs)](https://w3c.github.io/did-core/) in selecting the most suitable identifier for their specific use cases.
-It does so by identifying and defining key traits of identifiers that have proven to be significant.
-Additionally, it provides a JSON schema for DID method authors, allowing them to present the characteristics of their DID methods in a structured and machine-readable format.
-This structured information can then be utilized by third-party systems, such as DID resolvers.
-This work builds on existing literature and specifications, which are detailed in the [References](#references) section.
+This document guides implementers of [W3C Decentralized Identifiers (DIDs)](https://w3c.github.io/did-core/) in selecting suitable DID methods for their specific use cases by defining proven and relevant Decentralized Identifiers traits.
+It includes a JSON schema for representing traits of a concrete DID method in a structured, machine-readable format, enabling integration with third-party systems such as DID resolvers.
+This specification builds upon existing literature and specifications detailed in the [References](#references) section.

 ## Status of This Document